youzow3/onnx_rwkv/README.md

 > Model generation is done with [my custom onnxruntime](https://github.com/youzow3/onnxruntime).
 Merge main, controlflow, and transpose_fix.
 >

-Training model generation is tested with rwkv7-g1-0.1b, rwkv7-g1c-1.5b, and rwkv7-g1d-2.9b.
-However, none of them are actually tested with ONNXRuntime Training API to train.
+Training model generation is tested with rwkv7-g1-0.1b, rwkv7-g1c-1.5b, and rwkv7-g1d-2.9b. ~~However, none of them are actually tested with ONNXRuntime Training API to train.~~

+- SFT method is tested with rwkv7-g1d-0.1b.
+(Also, REINFORCE and SDPO seems not work in current status)

 ## Using models on Chatbot